raiden-network/spec/monitoring_service.rst

 The Monitoring Service itself is split into two components to increase reliability and lower the attack surface.

 * The request collector is a simple component that connects to the Matrix network and listens only for :ref:`Monitor Requests <Monitor Request>`, which are written to a database.
-* The monitoring service itself just reads these MRs from the database and otherwise listens and reacts to blockchain events.
+* The monitoring service itself just reads these MRs from the database and otherwise listens to blockchain events and updates the respective smart contracts by sending transactions.

 Privacy